luiscruz/course_sustainableSE/2026/p1_measuring_software/g15_zip_comparison.md

 ## Does zstd actually compress well enough?

 A tool that uses no energy and doesn't compress anything is useless.
 If zstd is just doing less work and getting worse results, the savings don't mean much.
 We need to check whether zstd's speed comes at the expense of actually compressing well.
-The compression ratio plots break this out per file type and size, we've included the ratios for the large files, the raios are comparable for other sizes.
+The compression ratio plots break this out per file type and size; we've included the ratios for the large files, as the ratios are comparable for other sizes.

-![Compression ratio default for large files](img/g15_zip_comparison/compression_ratio_default_large.png) *Figure 4a: Compression ratio at default level for the large files (lower = better).
+![Compression ratio default for large files](img/g15_zip_comparison/compression_ratio_default_large.png) *Figure 4: Compression ratio at default level for large files (lower = better).
 Text and CSV: all three tools cluster together.
 Images: they diverge dramatically.*

 **Text and CSV** are where zstd's energy advantage really pays off.
 All three tools compress these well (ratios of 0.14-0.22 at default), separated by only 7 percentage points.
 The gap is small because text-like data plays to every algorithm's strengths. zstd finds most of the savings quickly; 7-Zip's deeper search hits diminishing returns.